1952 West Essex CC Race

 The 1st West Essec CC Formula 2 Race was a non-championship Formula Two motor race held at Boreham Circuit on 21 June 1952.
 The race was won by Reg Parnell in a Cooper T20-Bristol, who also set fastest lap.
-Kenneth McAlpine was second in a Connaught Type A-Lea Francis and Bill Dobson was third in a Ferrrari 125.
+Kenneth McAlpine was second in a Connaught Type A-Lea Francis and Bill Dobson was third in a Ferrari 125.
 Ken Downing in another Connaught Type A started from pole position and finished fourth.